My Baby Prefers to Sleep on Tummy – is this OK?

-Unless advised to the contrary by your doctor, it is best to let your baby sleep in a position she prefers.
-If baby doesn’t settle well, or stay on her back or side, front sleeping is all right.
+Parents are often concerned when their child prefers to sleep on their tummy.
+Unless your doctor says otherwise, it’s best to let your baby sleep in a position she prefers.
+If baby doesn’t settle well or stay on her back or side, front sleeping is all right.
 Also, you may find that your baby prefers different sleep positions at different ages.
-After all, there is a meaningful wisdom of the body, even in a baby.
-If a baby repeatedly doesn’t settle in a certain sleeping position, this may be a clue that this position may not be the safest for this individual baby.
+After all, there is meaningful wisdom of the body, even in a baby.
+If baby repeatedly doesn’t settle in a certain sleeping position, this may be a clue that this position may not be the safest for this individual baby.
 This is just one example of how babies often try to tell us what is in their best interest.
 Parents should not be afraid to listen.